How to Edit The Footer in WordPress (5 Easy Methods)

 After activating the plugin, go to Settings » Insert Headers and Footers from your WordPress admin area.
 Then copy and paste your footer code into the ‘Scripts in Footer’ box.

 When you’re finished, click the Save button to store your settings.
 WordPress should now install your footer scripts correctly in WordPress.

-4. Edit the WordPress Footer with a Website Builder
+Method 4.
+How to Edit the WordPress Footer with a Website Builder

 The best solution for redesigning your WordPress footer across your entire website is using a WordPress website builder plugin like Beaver Builder, Divi, or Elementor.
-They’re easy to use and don’t require any coding to make an excellent footer design.
+They’re easy for beginners to use and don’t require any custom CSS or HTML coding to make an excellent footer design.

 Plus, they include features that allow you to add global headers and footers to your site visually.
 Let’s take a look at adding a global footer using the Divi Builder.

 After installing and activating Divi, navigate to Divi » Theme Builder from your WordPress admin area.
 On this page, click the Add Global Footer option.